microsoft/FluidFramework/BREAKING.md

 ### Expose isDirty flag in the FluidContainer
 The `isDirty` flag is exposed onto the FluidContainer.
 The property is already exposed on the Container and it is just piped up to the FluidContainer.

+### Expose saved and dirty events in FluidContainer
+The `saved` and `dirty` container events are exposed onto the FluidContainer.
+The events are emitted on the Container already.

 ## 0.49 Breaking changes
 - [Deprecated dirty document events and property removed from ContainerRuntime](#deprecated-dirty-document-events-and-property-removed-from-containerruntime)